Pragya1231/quiet-hours/README.md

 Checks for blocks starting in the next 10 minutes.

-Sends reminder emails without overlapping for a user.
+Sends reminder emails without overlapping for a user(check spam folder if not received).

 # Environment Variables: